 The Tai Nua of Laos

 The Tai Nua of Laos, numbering approximately 15,000 people, are Unengaged and Unreached.
-They are a Tai-Kadai-speaking ethnolinguistic group indigenous to the border area of southwest China and eastern Myanmar and can also be known as Lao Thai.
+They are a Tai-Kadai-speaking ethnolinguistic group indigenous to the border area of southwest China and eastern Myanmar.
 They are an Diaspora people, in the Tai people cluster of the Southeast Asian Peoples affinity bloc.
 Their primary religion is Ethnoreligion - Animism.
 They primarily speak Tai Nüa.

 Tai Nua in China photo